EsmiraMamedova/EsmiraMamedova/README.md

 ## Hi there!👋
-### My name is Esmira, I'm Software QA Automation Engineer from New York, US 💻 🌐   Glad to see you here!
+### My name is Esmira, I'm Software QA Automation Engineer from Freiburg, Germany, 💻 🌐   Glad to see you here!

 #### **- 🌱 I’m Software QA Engineer.
 More than 3 years experience in QA with Automation and Manual Testing for Web, Client/Server, Cloud Based, Desktop and Mobile Applications.
 Front and Back-end REST API Testing, CI/CD, code coverage analysis, relational databases End-to-End data tests.**